The Future of Multifamily Websites Is User-Friendly

 - Click-and-drag the corner of the browser to make the window really narrow.

-- If your website is responsive, it will “snap” or respond by hiding or repositioning elements on the page to match what it believes is the new screen size.
+- If your multifamily website is responsive, it will “snap” or respond by hiding or repositioning elements on the page to match what it believes is the new screen size.

 - If it works, click and drag your browser back and forth from large to small.
-It’s fun to watch your website transform before your eyes.
+It’s fun to watch your multifamily website transform before your eyes.

-Generally, responsive design is something decided before the building process begins on an apartment website.
-It’s much like constructing a multi-story building — you decide on the number of floors before the foundation is laid because it affects how the whole structure should be built.
+Generally, responsive apartment web design is something decided before the building process begins on a multifamily website.
+It is much like constructing a multi-story building — you decide on the number of floors before the foundation is laid because it affects how the whole structure should be built.

-Responsive Design: The Present + Future
+Responsive Apartment Web Design: The Present + Future